 When I was pregnant with E I was nauseated, throwing up, and tired all the time.
 During that pregnancy I was also doing my first year of medical residency, so I’ve always attributed the rough pregnancy to my long work hours.
 Sadly it wasn’t the work hours.
 Pregnancy is just really hard on me.
 Don’t get me wrong, we are so happy to be pregnant with twins, but it is hard.
-I’m nauseated practically all day, every day.
+I’m nauseated practically all day, every day, although these 12 natural remedies for morning sickness do help.
 I throw up regularly and am experiencing a whole new level of exhaustion.

 To be honest, I’m not enjoying this pregnancy, which is hard to say after we’ve gone through IVF to make it happen.
 I’m clinging to the hope that the second trimester will be easier.
 I know that being pregnant with twins is an amazing experience and one that I will look back on with so much joy, but right now it’s really hard.

 On to the fun stuff!
 We’ll be documenting each step of our twin pregnancy with a post each trimester.
 I’ll also be doing some fun posts answering all the questions I’ve gotten about IVF, being pregnant with twins, and surviving pregnancy while working.
 Keep those questions coming!

 Due: in April